-9.1 SALARY ADJUSTMENTS AND RANGES
+9.2 SALARY ADJUSTMENTS AND RANGES

-Effective the first full pay period starting on or after July 1, 2021, the base salaries and related salary ranges for classifications covered by this MOU will increase by two percent (2%) paid retroactively as reflected in Attachment A of this MOU (Police Management Group Salary Schedule).

-Effective the first full pay period starting on or after July 1, 2022, the base salaries and related salary ranges for classifications covered by this MOU will increase by two-and-one-half percent (2.5%) paid retroactively as reflected in Attachment B of this MOU (Police Management Group Salary Schedule).

-Effective the first full pay period starting on or after July 1, 2023, the base salaries and related salary ranges for classifications covered by this MOU will increase by two-and-one-half percent (2.5%) paid retroactively as reflected in Attachment C of this MOU (Police Management Group Salary Schedule).
+- Effective the first day of the pay period that includes July 1, 2024, the base salaries and related salary ranges for classifications covered by this MOU will increase by three percent (3%) as reflected in Attachment A of this MOU (Police Management Group Salary Schedule). - Effective the first day of the pay period that includes July 1, 2025, the base salaries and related salary ranges for classifications covered by this MOU will increase by three percent (3%) as reflected in Attachment B of this MOU (Police Management Group Salary Schedule). - Effective the first day of the pay period that includes July 1, 2026, the base salaries and related salary ranges for classifications covered by this MOU will increase by three percent (3%) as reflected in Attachment C of this MOU (Police Management Group Salary Schedule). - Effective the first day of the pay period that includes July 1, 2027, the base salaries and related salary ranges for classifications covered by this MOU will increase by three percent (3%) as reflected in Attachment D of this MOU (Police Management Group Salary Schedule).

-9.2 SALARY UPON PROMOTION
+9.3 SALARY UPON PROMOTION

-Employees promoted to a classification with a higher top step salary shall receive an increase in salary at a minimum of five percent (5%) above all compensation (includes base salary, special assignment pay, and incentives, excluding acting pay) for the position he/she was currently earning prior to his/her promotion.
+Employees promoted to a classification with a higher top step salary shall receive an increase in base salary at a minimum of five percent (5%) above all compensation (includes base salary, special assignment pay, and incentives, excluding acting pay) for the position he/she was currently earning prior to his/her promotion.
 If that five percent (5%) falls between two salary ranges, the employee will receive the higher step (not to exceed the highest step in the salary range).